-- All students are required to come to class on time, as late arrivals (and early departures) are disruptive and disrespectful. - Students are expected to be courteous and respectful, and abstain from disruptive behavior in the classroom that adversely affects others and is contrary to the pursuit of knowledge.
+- All students are required to join the online class on time, as late arrivals (and early departures) are disruptive and disrespectful. - Students are expected to be courteous and respectful, and abstain from disruptive behavior that adversely affects others and is contrary to the pursuit of knowledge.
 Examples of such behavior include talking with someone, displaying active disinterest in the class (e.g. sleeping or inappropriate computer use), or putting down others.
 Phones should be turned off during class.
 Offending students will be asked to leave.